 Do you find yourself struggling to breastfeed because of flat or inverted nipples?
 You’re not alone.

-An estimated 10 percent of women experience one of the two and have questions about how it may affect their ability to nurse (source).
+An estimated 10% of women experience one of the two and have questions about how it may affect their ability to nurse.

 We understand how moms feel when they battle with their body to provide nourishment for their child.
 Luckily, with a little bit of knowledge and practice, you can learn how to breastfeed with flat or inverted nipples.
 Contrary to what you may have heard, no nipple shape prevents you from breastfeeding as long as you’re prepared.

-Together, we’ll go over what flat and inverted nipples are, how to tell if you have them, and tips on how to improve your breastfeeding experience if you do.
+In this article, we’ll cover what flat and inverted nipples are, how to tell if you have them, and tips on how to improve your breastfeeding experience if you do.

 The Anatomy of Your Breast